AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 The {api:anychart.data.Table#addData}addData{api} method of {api:anychart.data.Table}anychart.data.Table{api} is used not only for [setting](#setting_data) and [adding](#adding) data, but also for updating it.
 It means that when you call this method, you can specify dates that are already included in your data and set new values for them.

-**Note:** When the data in the table is updated, all mappings are updated automatically.
+When the data in the table is updated, all mappings are updated automatically.
 Always make sure that you are updating the right columns.
 Also, please note that it is possible to pass rows with additional settings that do not appear in the original data set (for example, custom fill or stroke color), but it is necessary to include the corresponding fields in the mapping.

+This is how updating table data looks like:

 ```
 // create a data table